 There are several names for this tea.
-Winter Sprout is Dong Pian in Chinese.
-The locals also like to call this Bu Zhi Chun, which poetically means “never know spring,” a reference to tea leaves that are picked before the arrival of warmer weather.
+Winter Sprout is dong pian in Chinese.
+The locals also like to call this bu zhi chun, which translates poetically to “never know spring,” a reference to tea leaves harvested before the arrival of warmer weather.

-The source garden is on Shan Lin Xi, located at 1500m above sea level.
-The picked leaves consist of single or paired leaves that sprouted in several areas along the upper branches, so the clusters crafted from them appear different from the standard spring or winter harvest teas.
-After shade withering, crafting was done entirely by hand – the leaves were bruised on woven bamboo, allowed a long 40+ hour low temperature oxidation, then rolled in small batches inside canvas bags, and then roasted.
-The tea was finally baked at very low temperature to decrease moisture content and enhance sweetness and complexity.
+The source garden on Shan Lin Xi is located 1500m above sea level.
+The harvested tea consists of single or paired leaves that have sprouted in several areas along the upper branches, which renders them distinctly different in appearance from standard spring or winter harvest teas.
+After shade withering, crafting is done entirely by hand – the leaves are bruised on woven bamboo trays, allowed a long, 40+ hour low-temperature oxidation, then rolled in small batches inside canvas bags, and roasted.
+Finally, the tea is baked at a low temperature to decrease moisture content and enhance sweetness and complexity.